 - Are the people on this list highly valued and sought out by leaders in your organization?
 Or are they seen as people who “bother” others in your organization?

-Butterflies are your connectors.
+Collaborators are your connectors.
 They may not be the most active, but they interact with the greatest number of people in the team.

 People on this leaderboard are often those engaged with people across many disciplines, tapping into diverse perspectives and expertise.
 They may also be the sign of an inefficient team structure, requiring many different conversations to get their work done.